 Techniques of emergency medical care in accordance with national and state curriculum.
 Study of the human body, patient assessment, treatment of medically or traumatically compromised patients, special hazards, and medical operations.
-IV monitoring, Sudden Infant Death Syndrome (SIDS), patient-assisted medication administration, automated external defibrillators, and blood-glucose monitoring.
-Includes participation in two eight-hour clinical rotations through a local emergency department scheduled during the semester outside normal class hours.
-Requires personal pocket mask, stethoscope, pen light, and trauma scissors.
-Prerequisites: Must be at least 18 years of age prior to applying to the BLS Training Program per Arizona Revised Statute, and must have a current Cardio Pulmonary Resuscitation certification from the American Heart Association, American Red Cross, or other equivalent organization at the Healthcare Provider Level, meeting the new Guidelines 2000.
+IV monitoring, Sudden Infant Death Syndrome (SIDS), patient-assisted medication administration, automated external defibrillators, and bloodglucose monitoring.
+Prerequisites: Must be at least 18 years of age prior to applying to the BLS (Basic life support) Training Program per Arizona Revised Statutes, and must have a current Cardio Pulmonary Resuscitation certification from the American Heart Association, American Red Cross, or other equivalent organization at the Healthcare Provider Level, meeting the new Guidelines 2002.
 Minimum ninth grade level reading proficiency on the Nelson-Denney Examination or equivalent.
-Proof of: TB testing or chest xray with a negative result.
+Proof of: TB testing or chest x-ray with a negative result within 6 months prior to application; immunity to rubella (German measles) and rubeola.
+Course Note: Includes participation in two eight-hour clinical rotations through a local emergency department or an ambulance agency scheduled during the semester outside normal class hours.
+Requires personal pocket mask, watch with a second hand, stethoscope, penlight, and trauma scissors.

-EMT200
+EMT200 2 Credits